jcomp-03/README-generator/README.md

   Legalese borrowed from <a href="https://www.gnu.org/licenses/gpl-3.0" target="_blank">here</a>.

   ## Contribute
-  Please email me for any contribution ideas!
+  Please contact me at my email or GitHub user for ways to contribute to this project!

   ## Tests
   None at this time.